Skip to main content

 Server allowlisting

-By default, rule vectimus-base-030 blocks all MCP tool calls.
+By default, rule vectimus-mcp-001 blocks all MCP tool calls.
 Approve servers via the CLI:

 vectimus mcp allow github